AgilData/open-sharding/java/source/tpcc/README.txt

   bin/tpccLoad -> Defaults to using the tpcc.properties file.
   bin/tpccLoad [ARGUMENTS] -> Uses the arguments passed in the command line.

+Load Follow Up:

+  After the completion of the load, the following index script must be run on the databases. dist/bin/add_fkey_idx.sql

 **** Tpcc Benchmark ****